The AI Wrapper Market in 2025

 These 16 categories will likely consolidate to 5-7 sustainable verticals within three years as generic tools become commoditized platform features.

 Survivors will be deep vertical specialists with proprietary data moats that foundation providers can't easily replicate overnight.
+In our market research report about AI Wrappers, we identify which categories are overcrowded and where genuine gaps and opportunities exist to build a successful AI wrapper.

 What are the most popular industry verticals and use cases for AI wrappers?